v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 In **DAE Tools** models are developed by deriving a new class from the base model class (:py:class:`~pyCore.daeModel`).
 The process consists of two steps:

-1. Declare all domains, parameters, variables, ports etc.:
+1. Declaration of the model structure (parameters, variables, distribution domains, ports etc.):

-   * In **pyDAE** declare and instantiate in the :py:meth:`~pyCore.daeModel.__init__` function
+   * In **pyDAE** declaration and instantiation in the :py:meth:`~pyCore.daeModel.__init__` function
-   * In **cDAE** declare as class data members and instantiate in the constructor
+   * In **cDAE** declaration as class data members and instantiation in the constructor

-2. Declare equations and state transition networks in the :py:meth:`~pyCore.daeModel.DeclareEquations` function
+2. Specification of the model functionality (equations and state transition networks) in the :py:meth:`~pyCore.daeModel.DeclareEquations` function

 An example model developed in **pyDAE** (using python programming language):